Xenia (coral)

 Xenia is a genus of photosynthetic soft marine coral in the family Xeniidae.
-They resemble a mushroom, with "arms" coming out from the top that end in many-fingered "hands".
+They resemble a mushroom, with "arms" coming out from the top that ends in many-fingered "hands".
 It is unique among corals because of its ability to use its "hands" to "pulse" or push water away from the colony in a constant, grabbing motion.
 Common names include fast-pulse Xenia.
 Species of Xenia are sometimes referred to as pulse corals.

 Species

 The World Register of Marine Species lists the following species: